Diversifying the blockchain

 “The consensus is that because blockchain is so niche and it’s mostly early adopters who come from tech and finance, that it’s actually less diverse than those industries that are already struggling to be representative of the population at large,” Raine Revere, co-founder of blockchain education startup Maiden, told me on an episode of the CTRL+T podcast.

 In purposefully simplistic terms, blockchain is a technology that allows two untrustworthy peers to make a verifiable transaction without intermediaries.
-The technology wipes out the need for an intermediary, such as a government, a bank or company.
+The technology wipes out the need for an intermediary, such as a government, a bank or a company.
 Using cryptography, people can make these peer-to-peer transactions with less risk of their data being compromised.
 And in a “well-designed peer to peer system,” Revere said, there are reduced costs for the end user as a result of not paying intermediaries to keep your data safe and coordinate all of the transactions.

 What’s cool about the blockchain is that it’s very infrastructural.
 That means the products that run on blockchain still look like web apps or mobile apps.